Clairity001/alx-low_level_programming/0x0E-structures_typedef/README.md

-a function that frees dogs
+a function that initialize a variable of type struct dog